mcytowski/Laplace-GPU-Offload/_episodes/06-data-management.md

 As can be seen from the above report arrays **T** and **T_new** are being copied multiple times in and out between host and device.
 This copying occurs in every iteration of the algorithm.

+> ## Note
-> **NOTE** We should acknowledge the importance of *-Minfo=accel* compiler feedback option of the PGI compiler for OpenACC.
-GCC and Clang does not provide similar functionality for OpenMP.
+> We should acknowledge the importance of *-Minfo=accel* compiler feedback option of the PGI compiler for OpenACC.
+GCC and Clang does not provide similar functionality for OpenMP
+{: .callout}

 The impact of memory transfers on the current performance of the GPU kernel can be also measured by e.g. *nvprof* profiler by running: